casey/just/README.md

 root `justfile`, and the `justfile()` and `justfile_directory()` functions return the path to the root `justfile` and its parent directory.

+See the [module stabilization tracking issue](https://github.com/casey/just/issues/929) for more information.

 ### Hiding `justfile`s

 `just` looks for `justfile`s named `justfile` and `.justfile`, which can be used to keep a `justfile` hidden.